Is coffee good for you

 Caffeine is broken down by the liver enzyme CYP1A2.
 As a result of small variations in the gene coding for the enzyme, people vary in how fast they break down caffeine.
-Carriers of variant are slow metabolizers of caffeine, which may result in higher blood pressure and risk for heart diseases, as well as increased risk for Impaired fasting glucose (prediabetes).
+Carriers of variant are slow metabolizers of caffeine, which may result in higher blood pressure and risk for heart diseases.

-As shown in the figure below, variant carriers are 4 times slower in breaking- down caffeine, while homozygous individuals are 6 times slower.
+As shown in the figure below, variant carriers are 4 times slower in breaking- down caffeine, while homozygous individuals carrying two copies of the variant are 6 times slower in breaking caffeine.